Engagement Session Prep

 3. Take the Time of Day into Consideration & Be on Time

 As a natural light photographer, lighting is super important.
 The best time of day to have your session is approximately an hour before sunset, which is referred to as the “golden hour.”
 This time before sunset gives you a gorgeous golden backlight and adds a soft, warm glow to your images.
-A time for your session will be discussed a few days prior to your scheduled session date.
-Another factor you will want to take into consideration is the weather.
+The start time for your session will be discussed a few days before your session, but your session won’t be confirmed until about 24 hours before hand (you know, weather and all that good stuff).
+Speaking of weather, you will want to take into consideration.
 Overcast skies make for good images as well, but having an engagement session at 1 in the afternoon will give you harsh lighting throughout your images.
-Dark, cloudy, and rainy days will make your images look dark and moody, which is great if that’s your style!
+Dark, cloudy, and rainy days will make your images look dark and moody, which is also great!
 Remember, that since most sessions are done approximately an hour before sunset, it is super important to be on time.
-Take traffic and travel into consideration so you don’t miss out on any pretty lighting or session time!
+Take traffic and travel into consideration so you don’t miss out on any lighting or session time!

 4. Hair and Makeup

-Some brides will decide to have their hair and makeup trial done for their engagement session, so that they can get an idea of what their hair and makeup will look like in pictures, before their wedding day.
+Some brides will decide to have their makeup trial done for their engagement session so that they can get an idea of what it will look like in photos, before their wedding day.
 This is a great idea!
 It is by no means necessary to do it this way, and if you’re more comfortable in light makeup, then, by all means, you can do it yourself!
 Just remember to apply a little extra than you normally would for pictures.
+Whatever you decide, I want you to be your MOST comfortable.
+So do you!

 All too often I hear “we aren’t very photogenic!”
 I work with couples daily, and it turns out all you need is a little guidance.
-I can tell you that often times it will take a good 20-30 minutes to warm up and get rid of that awkward or nervous feeling, so just relax and have a good time.
+I can tell you that often times it will take a good 15 minutes to warm up and get rid of that awkward or nervous feeling, so just relax and have a good time.
+I’ll bring along some music to help you guys relax and feel comfortable.
+It’s going to be a good time!

 5. Choose a Place That Fits You as a Couple

 Do you have a favorite place you frequent?
 Let’s go there!
 Whether is a place you guys both love, like the beach or a park, where you had your first date, or where the proposal happened, anywhere that’s sentimental to you as a couple and has a story behind it is a great spot!
 The location of your engagement shoot should be one you two are comfortable in.
 If you don’t have a favorite or sentimental spots, that’s totally fine too!
 There are so many great locations around the area, we can absolutely find something that you will like!
 We can show you locations of past sessions based on what your preferences are, such as open fields, city streets, parks, beaches, and anything in between.
-There are also some great areas outside of Volusia County, but keep in mind there is a small travel fee, which we will let you know of beforehand!
+There are also some great areas outside of Volusia County, if you feel like being adventurous!

 6. Consider the Visuals and Background

 Whether you are going for a rustic or urban look, brainstorm some locations that have interesting backgrounds.
 Find some interesting architecture or brick walls for an urban feel or fields and trails for a more urban and country feel.
-Try not to choose a location that has too much foot traffic since this can result in your images getting photobombed by a passerby.
-Based on the type of style you like, we are more than happy to recommend some great places!
+If you choose a location that has too much foot traffic, this can result in your images getting photobombed by a passerby, which is totally cool if that’s what you want- I’m down for whatever.
+Based on the type of style you like, I am more than happy to recommend some great places!